platformsh/platformsh-docs/docs/src/environments/_index.md

 Development environments are often used for a limited time and then abandoned.
-To prevent unnecessary consumption of resources, Platform.sh automatically pauses development environments where code hasn't been pushed in 15 days.
+To prevent unnecessary consumption of resources, Platform.sh automatically pauses development environments where code hasn't been pushed in 14 days.

+Pushing new code or redeploying a paused environment automatically resumes it.
-You can resume a paused environment at any time.
+You can also resume it manually at any time.

 {{< codetabs >}}
 +++